University of Delaware Athletics

 Outside of Delaware, Skolnick served on the NCAA men’s lacrosse selection committee from 2021-23.

 Prior to coming to Newark, Skolnick spent the previous decade in the athletics fundraising field at three of the nation’s most prestigious institutions, serving stints at Yale, North Carolina, and Michigan.
-He began his career as a development and community outreach intern at Yale (2007-09) before moving on to UNC where he was a graduate intern with The Rams Club for one year in 2010-11.
+He began his career as a development and community outreach intern at Yale (2007-09) before moving on to UNC where he was a graduate student intern with The Rams Club for one year in 2010-11.

 He spent five years at Michigan, and accrued three promotions, where he was responsible for oversight of all fundraising efforts for Michigan Athletics, including annual giving, major and principal gifts.
+He led a team of nine employees focused on a $355 million campaign for Michigan Athletics, the first comprehensive athletics fundraising campaign in Ann Arbor.

-He and his wife, Christine, are the proud parents to daughters Zoe and Mae, and reside in Wilmington.
+He and his wife, Christine, are proud parents to daughters Zoe and Mae, and reside in Wilmington.